 Helpful Roofing Terminology

-So you’ve made the decision to replace your roof, congratulations!
-However, when you meet with your contractor and insurance adjuster to review your estimate, you realize you’re not quite sure what it all means.
+So, you have made the decision to replace your roof, congratulations!
+However, when you meet with your contractor and insurance adjuster to review your estimate, you realize you are not quite sure what it all means.
 That’s okay!
 Roofing terminology can be tricky; don’t risk being taken advantage of.
 Familiarizing yourself with these words before taking the next step in your roof replacement process will benefit your peace of mind, and possibly your pocketbook.

 A package of shingles (3-4 bundles are used per square*).

 The base which the entire roofing system is dependent, can be made of steel, concrete, cement or wood.

 A flexible sheet used to prevent moisture from getting to the wood, and to provide a barrier between the wood and the shingle to protect the shingles.